Dr Michelle Smith

 Michelle Smith is an Alfred Deakin Postdoctoral Fellow in the School of Communication and Creative Arts working on the project "Beautiful Girls: Consumer Culture in British Literature and Magazines, 1850-1914."
 In 2013, she completed an Australian Research Council Postdoctoral Fellowship on the project 'From Colonial to Modern: Transnational Girlhood in Australian, Canadian and New Zealand Print Cultures, 1840-1940'.
 This archival project with Professor Clare Bradford and Dr Kristine Moruzi examined how girlhoods were conceived in Australian, New Zealand and Canadian print cultures from their colonial infancy to the development of distinct national identities and literatures.

 Michelle completed her doctoral dissertation on British girls' literature and empire at the University of Melbourne in 2007.
-Her research has been published in journals including Women's Writing, Victorian Periodicals Review, English Literature in Transition, The Lion and the Unicorn, Continuum, Papers: Explorations into Children's Literature and in numerous edited collections.
-She has a forthcoming article on Beauty and the Beast (co-authored with Rebecca-Anne Do Rozario) in Nineteenth-Century Contexts, and forthcoming chapters in The Gothic and Death (Ed.
-Carol Davison, Manchester University Press), On Fire (Ed.
-Grace Moore, Punctum) and Children, Childhood and Youth in the British World: Historical Perspectives (Ed.
-Simon Sleight and Shirleene Robinson, Palgrave Macmillan).
+Her research has been published in journals including Nineteeth-Century Contexts, Women's Writing, Victorian Periodicals Review, English Literature in Transition, The Lion and the Unicorn, Continuum, Papers: Explorations into Children's Literature and in numerous edited collections.
+She has forthcoming chapters in The Edinburgh History of Victorian Women’s Print Media in Britain, 1830-1900 (Ed.
+Alexis Easley, Clare Gill and Beth Rodgers), The Gothic and Death (Ed.
+Carol Davison, Manchester University Press), and On Fire (Ed.
+Grace Moore, Punctum).

 - Master of Arts, University of Melbourne, 2003